lzim/teampsd/resources/design/lucidchart/readme.md

 **Objective of MVP of LucidChart and GitHub**
 Test ability to build on existing LucidChart knowledge by adding integration to GitHub forked TeamPSD repo.
 Think of the average use - don't use pro account.
 Test if I can teach my self - link GitHub forked repo and LucidChart.
 Prototype of prototype **LucidChart & GitHub** continuous integration to improve the Team PSD 2.0 workflow.
-Final prototypes can be **added by pull-requests to other users repos**.
+Final prototypes can be **added by pull-requests to other users’ repos**.

 ## Problem & Hypothesis for Solution